Margot Finke

 Publishers use perfect binding (a kind of hot-melt glue) to hold the book together.
 I recommend this method if you want your book to look professional.
 Alternatives include spiral binding and DIY comb binding, which are okay for how-to manuals, but not for fiction.
 You can pay a print shop or a specialist to run your printed books through a perfect binder... bear in mind the cover flats will have to be at least 5mm bigger all round to allow for cropping afterwards.
 (Books are bound then cropped to size.
 This leaves nice even edges all round.)
 A typical beginner's mistake is to roll up to the binders with an A5 sized book and A4 sized covers - once wrapped around the book, the cover is too short to reach the edges, and you still won't have enough left over for cropping.
 The answer is to print the book pages smaller, or the covers bigger.

-Get the professionals to do it.
+professionals to do it.

-Please bear in mind that self-published books (particularly fiction) are regarded with suspicion by booksellers, reviewers, and other industry professionals.
+(particularly fiction) are regarded with suspicion by booksellers, reviewers, and other industry professionals.
 A book from a I've mentioned binding, finished sizes and printing books out, but I haven't covered professional printers and print on demand (POD).
 With the former, a company will accept a file from you containing the book (ready for print) and another containing the cover.
 How you get the book and cover art to this stage is up to you, but I recommend professional help if you have no idea what you're doing.
 If you go ahead with the printer's quote, they will produce the specified quantity of books and ship them to your delivery address.
 You still have to sell them, which is covered in another article.

-would be my choice.
+On the other hand, if you go the POD route you can expect to pay a setup fee, but afterwards you can order books one at a time.
+Many of these companies will also list your book with online retailers like Amazon and Barnes & Noble, giving you a way to sell online.
+Amazon's Createspace seem to be getting good press from those who have used them.
+And if you want to set yourself up as a publisher with your own ISBNs, your own imprint and so on, then Lightning Source would be my choice.
 (They now print in Australia, as well as the UK and US.) major publisher is guaranteed to have gone through one or more filters, even if it's just a tick in the 'Big Name Author' box.
 On the other hand, a self-published 'novel' could be the same shopping list printed over and over on 400 consecutive pages... and no book store owner is going to sit down and read every self-published book offered to them.
 Plus many of them will only deal with distributors, who in turn only deal with established publishers.

 So, if you want your book stocked in more than just your local bookstore, self-publishing is not the way to go.
 POD publishers is a term now used to lump together all the companies which will happily print illiterate scribble provided they get paid.
 Cluey bookstore owners know the names of all these companies and will be reluctant to order books from them unless it's one copy for a customer who pays upfront.
 (One of the problems with POD is that bookstores cannot return unsold books, something all major publishers allow.)